Theory of the firm

-The theory of the firm consists of a number of economic theories that explain and predict the nature of the firm, company, or corporation, including its existence, behaviour, structure, and relationship to the market.
+The Theory of The Firm consists of a number of economic theories that explain and predict the nature of a firm: e.g. a business, company, corporation, etc...
+The nature of the firm includes its origin, continued existence, behaviour, structure, and relationship to the market.
 Firms are key drivers in economics, providing goods and services in return for monetary payments and rewards.
-Organisational structure, incentives, employee productivity, and information all influence the successful operation of a firm in the economy and within itself.
-As such major economic theories such as Transaction cost theory, Managerial economics and Behavioural theory of the firm will allow for an in-depth analysis on various firm and management types.
+Organisational structure, incentives, employee productivity, and information all influence the successful operation of a firm both in the economy and in its internal processes.
+As such, major economic theories such as transaction cost theory, managerial economics and behavioural theory of the firm provide conceptual frameworks for an in-depth analysis on various types of firms and their management.

 Overview

-In simplified terms, the theory of the firm aims to answer these questions:
+In simplified terms, The Theory of The Firm aims to answer these questions: